phuonglh/jvl/VLP/src/tcp/README.md

 Given a state, the set of transition actions are:

 1. `SHIFT`: pop the front word from the buffer, and push it onto the stack.
-2. `REDUCE-L/R-X`: pop the top two constituents of the stack, combine them into a new constituent with label `X`, and push the new constituent onto the stack.
+2. `REDUCE-L/R-X`: pop the top two constituents off the stack, combine them into a new constituent with label `X`, and push the new constituent onto the stack.
 3. `UNARY-X`: pop the top constituent off the stack, raise it to a new constituent with label `X`, and push the new constituent onto the stack.
 4. `FINISH`: pop the root node of the stack and end parsing.